hayden-droid/Musify/README.md

 - [path](https://pub.dev/packages/path): A package for working with file system paths in Dart.
 - [path_provider](https://pub.dev/packages/path_provider): A Flutter plugin for getting the application's directories and paths.
 - [rxdart](https://pub.dev/packages/rxdart): Reactive Extensions for Dart.
+- [squiggly_slider](https://pub.dev/packages/squiggly_slider): Flutter Package to add the Squiggly Seekbar (introduced in Android 13 for the Media Player) as a Widget.
 - [url_launcher](https://pub.dev/packages/url_launcher): A Flutter plugin for launching URLs.
 - [youtube_explode_dart](https://pub.dev/packages/youtube_explode_dart): A Dart library for interacting with YouTube.